DURHAM FOOD HUBBuilding a Food Heritage for the Future

 Locally made produce makes a massive contribution to County Durham’s economy, however there is still a barrier to market for many food producers.

-From an artisan baker to an ice cream dessert company, to a dairy which produces things like butter and yoghurt and a specialist sausage producer, the chosen companies will be given help to get their products into supermarkets, accommodation providers and cafes and restaurants across County Durham.
+The producers were given help to get their products into supermarkets, accommodation providers and cafes and restaurants across County Durham.

-DURHAM FOOD HUB NEWS
+DURHAM FOOD HUB PROJECTS

 Food producers from across County Durham have been selected to supply their products to a new £15m hotel which recently opened.
 Hotel Indigo has teamed up with Durham Food Hub to serve up 34 tasty products which have all been grown or made by independent producers...